Arehmanali/how-old/README.md

 # How Old
-How old is an AI based webapp for guessing the age of the people from their images.
+How old is an AI based webapp for guessing the age of the people from their images

 ## Available Scripts